Here is how to plan the best 3 day itinerary to visit Istanbul for first-timers!

 Just a 5-minute walk through Sultan Ahmet Park from Sultanahmet Square is Hagia Sophia Grand Mosque.
 Hagia Sophia is a Christian basilica turned mosque (turned museum and then, from 2020, a mosque again).
 Find details about visiting Hagia Sophia here.

 You’ll want to time your visit to Hagia Sophia so you don’t get there just in time for midday prayer.
-Hagia Sophia is now (starting in summer 2022) not completely closed during prayer times, but the entire middle part is sectioned off for non-Muslims.
+Hagia Sophia is not completely closed during prayer times, but the entire middle part is sectioned off for non-Muslims.
 It’s best to plan to arrive at 11 am at the latest so you can see it in its entirety.

-Hagia Sophia is free to visit, as are all mosques.
-Just make sure you’re wearing modest clothing and cover up your legs and upper arms, and hair for the women.
+Make sure you’re wearing modest clothing and cover up your legs and upper arms, and hair for women.

 The not-so-humble Blue Mosque, officially Sultan Ahmet Mosque